sunaku/glove80-keymaps/README.md

 ### Enabling mouse emulation

+First in the "Custom Defined Behaviors" section of your layout scroll to the line that has `#define ENABLE_MOUSE_KEYS` and uncomment the line by removing the `//` characters at the beginning of the line.

+Next, in the "Advanced Configuration" tab towards the bottom of the page, enable the `HID_POINTING` setting by ticking the "Overriden" checkbox and then the "y" radio button.

+#### Choose a firmware that supports mouse emulation

-Before building the firmware (step 5 above), change the version to 24.12 or
-newer: open the "Settings" tab, choose 24.12, and go back to the "Edit" tab.
+The default firmware (25.0.1) now supports mouse emulation, but if you still want to verify that you're using a firmware that supports mouse emulation then before building the firmware (step 5 above), change the firmware version to 25.0.1 or newer: open the "Settings" tab, choose 24.12, and go back to the "Edit" tab.

 ![beta firmware](https://github.com/sunaku/glove80-keymaps/assets/26071571/25c66c06-93fe-4318-bb54-7a85e510e1fd)